Christmas Carol (The X-Files): Plot

-Scully visits Kresge, wanting to look further into Roberta Sim's suicide, despite the fact that the police think it is a simple suicide.
+Scully visits Kresge, to look further into Roberta Sim's suicide, despite the fact that the police think it is a simple suicide.
 She finds a striking resemblance between the Sims' daughter, Emily, and her sister, Melissa, from when Melissa was that age.
 Scully flashes back to a funeral she attended when she was a little girl, but imagines Marshall Sim holding her hand.

 Scully insists on performing an autopsy on Roberta, thinking that Roberta was murdered.
 She finds a needle puncture in Roberta's foot, causing her to believe that Roberta was anesthetized and her suicide was staged.
 The police search the Sim's house and find a used hypodermic needle, which Marshall claims was for daily injections for Emily's anemia.
-Scully spots the dark-suited men watching from a nearby car.
+Scully spots the men in black watching from a nearby car.

 Scully receives DNA test results on Melissa, and, matching it up to Emily's DNA results, finds them nearly identical, causing Scully to believe that Melissa is Emily's mother.
 Scully believes that Melissa gave birth to Emily while on the West Coast, then gave her up for adoption, without ever telling the rest of the family.
 Scully flashes back to when she and Melissa were teenagers and were given cross necklaces from their mother for Christmas.

 Kresge tells Scully that the Sims received several large payments from a pharmaceutical company, Prangen Industries.
 The two visit Dr. Calderon, who tells them that Emily was part of clinical trials, and that Roberta was paid the money to keep her from pulling Emily from the program.
 Marshall Sim is arrested for the murder of his wife.
 Scully gives Emily her cross necklace.
 Marshall soon confesses, but is found dead in his cell after being visited by the two dark-suited men.

 Bill shows Scully a photo of Melissa, who is clearly not pregnant, shortly before Emily was born, which he thinks proves that Melissa isn't Emily's mother.

 Scully meets with someone from an adoptive agency, because she wants to adopt Emily.
 The woman is very hesitant, considering Scully's job and the fact that Emily is a special needs child.
 Scully flashes back to talking with Melissa around Christmas time, shortly before she joined the FBI.

 On Christmas morning, Scully receives the results of an RFLP test that she requested from the FBI.
 The test results prove that Scully, not Melissa, is Emily's mother.